Skip to Main Content

 Liberty Mutual Insurance

-Melanie Foley is Executive Vice President and Chief Purpose and Diversity, Equity & Inclusion (DEI) Officer at Liberty Mutual Insurance.
-She leads our talent, brand and communications, community investments, sustainability, and DEI functions to enable a high-performing and inclusive culture that results in employee pride and partner trust.
+Melanie Foley is Liberty Mutual Insurance’s Executive Vice President and Chief People, Purpose and Brand Officer.
+She leads our talent, brand and communications, community investments, sustainability, and strategy, insights and inclusive experience functions to enable a high performing, equitable and inclusive culture that results in employee pride and partner trust.

-Melanie is known for her deep business knowledge, broad leadership skills and commitment to DEI.
+Melanie is known for her deep business knowledge, broad leadership skills and commitment to equity and inclusion.
 She has extensive experience leading global organizational transformations and driving talent and enterprise strategies that enable business success and enhance employee experiences.

 Founder and Principal